evolvingstuff/vdw2/content/posts/prevent-zika-birth-defects-with-vitamin-d.md

 #### This same immune system benefit is obtained from about 4 days of sunbathing**

-* Vitamin D from the sun appears to provide about <a href="/posts/ms-prevention-by-uv-is-2x-better-than-prevention-by-vitamin-d-levels" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: MS prevention by UV is 2X better than prevention by vitamin D levels – Jan 2012">3X more benefit</a> than capsule.
+* Vitamin D from the sun appears to provide about [3X more benefit](/posts/ms-prevention-by-uv-is-2x-better-than-prevention-by-vitamin-d-levels) than capsule.

 * Sunbathing for a day provides about 16,000 IU of vitamin D